whatextent/whatextent.com/_about/4-about-debbie-hudson.md

 {% include base_path %}

-Debbie Hudson serves as a member of our Board of Directors.
+[Debbie Hudson]({{ "/about/debbie-hudson" | absolute_url }}) currently serves as a member of our [Board of Directors]({{ "/about/board-of-directors" | absolute_url }}).

-She

-Debbie currently serves as
+Debbie is the founding principal of [Legacy Christian School](http://www.mylegacyschool.com/) in San Jose, California.
+From the playground to the classroom, Legacy is helping families discover new and better ways to do the things they love with the people they love.